Trudeau visits Trump: A guide to their first meeting in Washington today

 The agenda

-The Prime Minister is expected to arrive at the White House shortly before 11 a.m.
+The Prime Minister is expected to arrive in Washington at 9 a.m. and at the White House shortly before 11 a.m.
 Team Trudeau will meet with Team Trump to hold bilateral talks.

-Mr. Trump and Mr. Trudeau will participate in a roundtable discussion with female executives at 12:15 p.m.
+Mr. Trump and Mr. Trudeau will participate in a round-table discussion with female executives at 12:15 p.m.

 Then the two leaders will have an exclusive private lunch in the White House.

-A joint press conference will be held afterwards at around 2 p.m.
+A joint press conference will be held at around 2 p.m.

 Mr. Trudeau will meet House Speaker Paul Ryan at 3 p.m. and with Senate Majority Leader Mitch McConnell at 3:40 p.m.